hermanussen/CompileTimeMethodExecutionGenerator/README.md

 # Compile Time Method Execution Generator

-A ".NET 5 preview" source generator proof of concept that allows executing a method during compilation, so that it can be really fast during runtime.
+A ".NET 5" source generator proof of concept that allows executing a method during compilation, so that it can be really fast during runtime.

 ## What does it do?